Dynatrace/backstage-plugin/plugins/kubernetes/README.md

 The ID of the plugin is `dynatrace-kubernetes` (to not conflict with other Kubernetes plugins).

+The ID of the backend plugin is expected to be `plugin.dynatrace-kubernetes.service`.

 ## Getting started

 Use `yarn start` to run the plugin in isolation (as configured in the